 Every business purchase is unique.
 Although these four mistakes apply to many business acquisitions, it is important that you understand exactly how local, state and federal laws will affect your particular transaction.
 This is where a business attorney may be able to help.

-If you are buying a business in California, contact Eric D. Anderson Law, LTD. A Redlands commercial lawyer will help you perform due diligence and avoid legal snags.
-Schedule a consultation today by calling (909)283-5494.
+If you are buying a business in California, contact a commercial lawyer who will help you perform due diligence and avoid legal snags.
+Schedule a consultation today by calling 909-283-5494.